A Proof-theoretic Semantics for Intuitionistic Linear Logic: Introduction

 \begin{theorem}[IPL Soundness] If $\Gamma\vdash_{\rm NJ}\varphi$ then $\Gamma\suppM{\baseB}{}\varphi$, for all $\baseB$. \end{theorem} The proof of this theorem amounts to using the fact that derivations in $\rm NJ$ are inductively defined and so it suffices to show that if the hypothesis of every rule of $\rm NJ$ is valid then the conclusion also is.
 For example, in the case of $\irn \land$, we suppose that $\Gamma\suppM{\baseB}{}\varphi$ and $\Gamma\suppM{\baseB}{}\psi$ for all bases $\baseB$ and show that therefore $\Gamma\suppM{\baseB}{}\varphi\land\psi$ for all bases $\baseB$, as required.

 \begin{theorem}[IPL Completeness] If $\Gamma\suppM{\baseB}{}\varphi$, for all $\baseB$ then $\Gamma\vdash_{\rm NJ}\varphi$. \end{theorem}

 Since we start from the hypothesis that $\Gamma\suppM{\baseB}{}\varphi$ holds in all $\baseB$, we can therefore work in a tailor-made base, $\baseILL$, whose purpose will be to simulate the rules of $\rm NJ$ in a particular way.
-Since bases cannot contain rule schemas, we must therefore carefully pick atoms (called simulating atoms) to represent all of the subformulas of the elements of the set $\{\alpha\,|\,\alpha\in\Gamma\cup\varphi\}$.
-After doing so, we construct $\baseILL$ to have all the rules of $\rm NJ$ instantiated with the simulating atoms at all positions and show that each ``simulating" atom is behaviourally equivalent to the formula it simulates in all extensions of the base $\baseILL$.
-Therefore, we are able to show that any valid $\deriveBaseM{\baseILL}$ proof of any simulating atom corresponds to an $\rm NJ$ proof of the formula it is simulating by induction over the structure of the proof, thus giving the completeness argument.
+Since bases cannot contain rule schemas\footnote{By definition, but this so because a rule scheme over atoms would degenerate the way rules confer meaning onto atomic sentences.}, we must therefore carefully pick atoms to represent all of the subformulae of the elements of the set $\{\alpha\,|\,\alpha\in\Gamma\cup\varphi\}$.
+After doing so, we construct $\baseILL$ to have all the rules of $\rm NJ$ instantiated with our specially chosen atoms at all positions and show that each such atom is, in fact, inductively defined by atomised versions of the definitional clauses of the formulae being represented.
+It then follows that any $\deriveBaseM{\baseILL}$ proof of any one of our specially chosen atoms corresponds to an $\rm NJ$ proof of the formula it is representing, thus giving the completeness argument.